-Broaden your perspective and enhance your resume with Syracuse Abroad experiences.
-Consistently ranked one of the top international education providers in the U.S., Syracuse offers more than 100 programs in 60 countries that allow students to customize their abroad experience to their availability, academic requirements, and interests.
+Consistently ranked one of the top international education providers in the US, Syracuse offers more than 100 programs in 60 countries that allow students to customize their abroad experience to their availability, academic requirements, and interests.

 The School of Education has received over $1 million in support from the Himan Brown Trust to provide scholarships for students interested in going abroad through the Himan Brown Fellowship.
 This scholarship is exclusively for School of Education students!
-Contact Corinne Smith at email@example.com for more information.
+Contact our Himan Brown coordinator for more information (see below).

 You’re in good hands!
 Every Syracuse Abroad Center is overseen by an academic director and bicultural support staff, and has close ties with local universities and communities.
 Pre-departure and on-site orientation programs further prepare students for their semester or year abroad.
 Syracuse Abroad is also known for its diligence in all matters relating to student safety and the well-being of the whole student.

 The School of Education offers many signature programs to study abroad for 1-6 weeks over winter, spring, and summer breaks.
 These programs are led by School of Education and associated faculty and closely align with the goals and curriculum of our programs.
 Apply for these and other experiences abroad through Syracuse Abroad.
-Our 2020 programs include:
+Previous programs have included:

-Taught by Professors Christy Ashby and Kathleen Hinchman
+With Professor Christy Ashby and Professor Kathleen Hinchman